-2.2 OUR HEADTEACHER
+OUR HEADTEACHER

-Our Headteacher will ensure that the policies and procedures, adopted by the governing body or proprietor particularly those concerning referrals of cases of suspected abuse and neglect, are understood and followed by all staff.
+The Headteacher will ensure that the policies and procedures, adopted by the governing body or proprietor particularly those concerning referrals of cases of suspected abuse and neglect, are understood and followed by all staff.

-Our headteacher is fully aware of our role in multi-agency safeguarding arrangements, of Manchester Safeguarding Partnership (MSP) arrangements and of the Child Death Review partnership arrangements.
+The headteacher is fully aware of our role in multi-agency safeguarding arrangements, of Manchester Safeguarding Partnership (MSP) arrangements and of the Child Death Review partnership arrangements.
 We will ensure that we work together with appropriate relevant agencies to safeguard and promote the welfare of local children, identifying and responding to their needs.

-Our Headteacher is fully aware of statutory guidance in KCSiE and will ensure that:
+The Headteacher is fully aware of statutory guidance in KCSiE and will ensure that:

-- The policies and procedures adopted by the Governing Body to safeguard and promote the welfare of pupils are fully implemented and followed by all staff, including supply teachers and volunteers and that they are regularly updated in response to local practice or national changes in legislation. - All staff including supply teachers, volunteers and contractors understand and comply with our Code of Conduct. - We evaluate our safeguarding policies & procedures at least on an annual basis and return our completed Safeguarding Self Evaluation (SEF) using the S175 online tool to the LA as requested.
+- The policies and procedures adopted by the Governing Body to safeguard and promote the welfare of pupils are fully implemented and followed by all staff, including supply teachers and volunteers and that they are regularly updated in response to local practice or national changes in legislation. - All staff including supply teachers, volunteers and contractors understand and comply with our Code of Conduct. - We evaluate our safeguarding policies & procedures at least on an annual basis and return our completed Safeguarding Self Evaluation (SEF) using the S175 online tool to the LA as requested. - We share the Safeguarding Self Evaluation and Action Plan with governors at least annually. - We work with the LA to ensure that our policies and procedures are in line with DFE and LA guidance. - A senior member of staff, known as the DSL, is appointed with a clear job description.
+He/she has lead responsibility for Child Protection and Safeguarding and receives appropriate on-going training, supervision and support as well as sufficient time and resources to enable them to discharge their responsibilities. - The Safeguarding and Child Protection policy is available on our website and emailed directly to staff at the start of each academic year - Child friendly information of how to raise a concern/make a disclosure has been developed through pupil voice and is accessible to all children.